Dudeiebot/leetcode/tome.md

 - Dynamic programming which is related to the fibonacci series, we have a nos of ways to climb a step.
 If there are no step at all there will be only one way(not to climb at all). so the no(ways) == no(ways) - 1 + no(ways) - 2
 - removing duplicates from a linked list, we assign a pointer to our list and it get updated
 - Merging 2 sorted array of length (m + n) and length (n), and the final sorted ahould not be returned but instead be sorted in nums1, so here we basically swap values and compare between the 2 arrays
+- Inorder traversal is one of the DFS techniques that use 0(n) time complexity, which traverse the left node first to the root and the right node last.
+I am using the iterative techniques here we create a stack to store our current elements, the stack append when the current is not nil and pop out when the current is nil